iocoop/policies/Bylaws.md

 (a) "Surplus" shall be defined as the excess of revenues and gains over expenses and losses for a fiscal year.
 Such surplus shall be determined in accordance with generally accepted accounting principles and shall be computed without regard to any patronage refunds, capital allocations, dividends, or income taxes.

-(b) "Patronage" shall be defined as payment of charges for services provided by the Cooperative.
+(b) "Patronage" shall be defined as payment of charges for services provided by the Corporation.

 ### Section 11.03.
 Annual Allocations and Distributions of Surplus.